 3] Perform Startup Repair

 While disabling Secure Boot is an option, it’s not something many will agree; UEFI is there for a reason.
 So, performing Startup Repair is a better option.
-I have seen reports in the forum, which have worked for a few.
+I have seen reports in the forum that have worked for a few.
 Make sure to keep the Secure Boot option ON and legacy mode disabled.

 - Boot into the Advance Recovery Mode